florianl/goNetViz/README.md

 goNetViz
 ========

+This is `goNetViz` and it is written in [golang](https://golang.org/).
-This is `goNetViz`. `goNetViz` visualizes your network traffic, either by reading a file or attaching to a network interface.
+`goNetViz` visualizes your network traffic, either by reading a file or attaching to a network interface.

         $ ./main -help
           -count uint